MagnusCardell/codexbar-linux/README.md

 - Normalized local cache for fast startup and stale rendering.
 - Upstream `codexbar` CLI integration for Linux-supported CLI/API/local provider data and local cost summaries.

-## Screenshot Guidance

-README screenshots should show the default popover with diagnostics collapsed.
-Frame the provider selector, Session, Weekly, Credits, Cost, and Refresh as the primary product surface; keep Load diagnostics and Settings as small footer utilities, and do not use expanded diagnostics as the hero state.

 ## Requirements